mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``auth``: Optional boolean.
 If true, the tests MUST only run if authentication is enabled.
 If false, tests MUST only run if authentication is not enabled.
   If this field is omitted, there is no authentication requirement.

+- ``csfle``: Optional boolean.
+If true, the tests MUST only run if the driver supports Client-Side Field Level Encryption.
+If false, tests MUST only run if CSFLE is not enabled.
+If this field is omitted, there is no CSFLE requirement.

 Test runners MAY evaluate these conditions in any order.
 For example, it may be more efficient to evaluate ``serverless`` or ``auth`` before communicating with